Better a bald head than no head at all.Seamus MacManus

 To begin, the traditional measure used for gennou in Japan is the “monme,” with 100 monme equaling 375 grams or 13.2 ounces (1 ounce = 28.35 grams).

-The standard middle-of-the-road weight for genno used by carpenters in Japan is 100monme (375grams/ 13.2 ounces).
+The standard middle-of-the-road weight for gennou used by carpenters in Japan ranges from around 100monme (375grams/ 13.2 ounces) to 120monme (16oz).
 The most common hammer used for finish carpentry in the United States weighs 16oz.
-So if you are going to buy your first gennou, and you intend to use it for general finish carpentry or furniture making, a 100 or 120 monme genno is a good place to start.
+So if you are going to buy your first gennou, and you intend to use it for general finish carpentry or furniture making, a 100 or 120 monme head is a good place to start.

 For finer work, an 50-80 monme (7~11 oz) hammer head is a good choice.
 If you intend to make furniture or joinery, one in this weight range is a must-have.

 For cutting deep mortises in heavy timbers with large chisels, as in timber framing or boat work, a 200monme (26oz) hammer is frequently used, but 250 (33oz) and even 300monme (40oz) heads are available.
 I own and use them when necessary.
 Some factors to consider when selecting a heavy gennou are that with greater weight comes greater impact force, and greater penetration, but heavier gennou are more tiring to swing and harder to control precisely.

-Other factors to consider are the weight of the chisel width of its blade, since a heavier chisel with a wider blade requires more force to cut to a given depth.
+Other factors to consider are the weight of chisels to be used and the width of their blades, since a heavier chisel with a wider blade requires more force to cut to a given depth.
 Only experience can tell Gentle Reader what weight will work best in a given situation.
-Just be aware that, unlike bobby socks and gubmint health care, there is no such thing as one-size-fits-all.
+Just be aware that, unlike athletic socks and gubmint health care, there is no such thing as one-size-fits-all.

 We hope this article has answered some of Gentle Reader’s questions on the subject of selecting a gennou head.
 If you have additional questions or need clarification, please use the “Leave a Reply” form below.